lucasmeijer/lucasmeijer.com-hugo/content/posts/cpp_unity.md

 On top of that the standard library is oriented around "objects on the heap", and "objects having pointer references to other objects".

 That said, if we give up on the most of the standard library, (bye Linq, StringFormatter, List, Dictionary), disallow allocations (=no classes, only structs), no garbage collector, dissalow virtual calls and non-constrained interface invocations, and add a few new containers that you are allowed to use (NativeArray and friends) the remaining pieces of the C# language are looking really good.
 Remember this is only for your performance critical code.
-Here's an example from our [mega city demo](https://www.youtube.com/watch?v=j4rWfPyf-hk):
+Here's an example from our [aras path tracer toy project](https://github.com/aras-p/ToyPathTracer):

-{{< gist lucasmeijer bb5ba6a73340566e9b7273a541d191de >}}
+{{< gist lucasmeijer 9239a3e7e24c56eae83b1ef906048a1e >}}

 This subset lets us comfortably do everything we need in our hot loops.
 Because it's a valid subset of C#, we can also run it as regular C# getting errors on out of bounds access, great error messages, debugger support and compilation speeds you forgot were possible when working in C++.
 We often refer to this subset as HighPerformanceC#, HPC#